StanJulia/Stan.jl/docs/src/WALKTHROUGH2.md

 Include also Distributions.jl as we'll be using that package to create an example model.
 This example is derived from an example in [StatisticalRethinking.jl](https://xcelab.net/rm/statistical-rethinking/).

-It shows more features than the Berboulli example in WALKTHROUGH.md.
+It shows a few more features than the Bernoulli example in WALKTHROUGH.md.

 ```
 N = 100